 If you have conflicting views on major principles, it is probably going to be tough to align your goals, systems, and working culture.

 Passion is the only thing that will keep you and your co-founder going when business gets tough.
 When you start the company and get a co-founder who only wants to build the company because it is an avenue to wealth, the difficult days will get extremely rocky and impossible to beat.
+Without passion, it’s impossible to overcome obstacles or rise from failure.

-The ideal co-founder should be as passionate as you are (or even more passionate than you) about the idea and problems you are solving in the society through your company.
+The ideal co-founder should be as passionate as you are (or even more passionate than you) about the idea and problems you are solving in society through your company.

 4) Shared entrepreneurial spirit